zahrakhanalizade/zahrakhanalizade.github.io/index.md

 ## About Me

-Hi!
-I'm Zahra Khanalizadeh, a 4th year PhD candidate in Economics at the University of Washington.
-My research interests span applied microeconomics, labor and development economics, causal inference, and experimentation.
-I am advised by Prof. [Alan Griffith](https://econ.washington.edu/people/alan-griffith) and Prof. [Jason Kerwin](https://jasonkerwin.com/).
+I am Zahra Khanalizadeh, a PhD candidate in Economics at the University of Washington.
+I work in applied microeconomics with a focus on causal inference, experimental and quasi-experimental methods, and survey-based measurement.
+My research studies how individuals make decisions in two main settings: online marketplaces, where I design experiments for causal analysis, and real-world policy contexts, where I use surveys to measure beliefs, preferences, and behavioral responses.

+My advisors are Prof. [Alan Griffith](https://econ.washington.edu/people/alan-griffith) and Prof. [Jason Kerwin](https://jasonkerwin.com/).

 I am currently on the 2025–2026 job market.

-I received my bachelor's in Computer Engineering and master's in Economics from Sharif University of Technology.
-I then spent a year at the Smith School of Business at Queen's University getting a master's in Analytics.
+Before UW, I completed a bachelor's degree in Computer Engineering and a master's degree in Economics at Sharif University of Technology, followed by a master's in Analytics at the Smith School of Business at Queen’s University.

 Feel free to reach me at zkhnl@uw.edu.